-This is the Immediate Shutdown which will cause the postmaster to send a SIGQUIT to all backends and exit immediately (without properly shutting down the database system).
+This is Immediate Shutdown, which will cause the postmaster to send a SIGQUIT to all backends and exit immediately (without properly shutting itself down).
 The backends likewise exit immediately upon receiving SIGQUIT.
 This will lead to recovery (by replaying the WAL log) upon next start-up.
 This is recommended only in emergencies.

 Important: It is best not to use SIGKILL to shut down the postmaster.
-This will prevent the postmaster from releasing shared memory and semaphores, which you may then have to do by hand.
+This will prevent the postmaster from releasing shared memory and semaphores, which may then have to be done by manually.

 The PID of the postmaster process can be found using the ps program, or from the file postmaster.pid in the data directory.
 So for example, to do a fast shutdown: